HOME | ABOUT | TRAVEL DEALS | TRAVEL PLANNING | ADVERTISE | CONTACT

-Lady at the Zoo
+Visiting the London Zoo

 When I was five years old my family took a trip to London.
 One day my mother decided to take my brother and me to the London Zoo, so we spent the morning at the grocery store getting picnic food together.
-We chose sandwiches, chips, and cookies, and then headed to the beverage aisle for sodas.
-I remember staring up at the tall wall of cans, which were arranged by flavor.
-For some reason none of them had labels, so we just guessed what they were by their color.
-My brother chose a purple can for ‘grape’ and I chose a brown can for ‘root beer.’

 “Ew,” I said.
 “This stuff smells like beer!”
-Being five years old, I had never actually tasted beer, but I was certain that the stuff in my can was none other than fermented hops.
+Being five years old, I had never actually tasted beer, but I was certain the stuff in my can was none other than fermented hops.

 “Oh come on, it’s not beer.
 Just drink it,” my mother told me.